 Olsen are pleased to join this community of professional engineers and explore the oil & gas market projects they excel in.

-The Exhibition and Technical Conference has been put back until May 2021 from Feb 2021 due to C19 so we look forward to meeting your there and displaying our new products
+The Exhibition and Technical Conference has been put back until May 2021 from Feb 2021 due to C19 so we look forward to meeting you there and displaying our new products.

 The world’s largest underwater engineering event - Subsea Expo - which was shaping up to be the sector’s first post-pandemic, large scale physical event, is to be postponed due to the current coronavirus-imposed restrictions.

 Organisers, Subsea UK, announced today that the three-day conference and exhibition, along with the annual Subsea Awards dinner, will now take place on 25-27 May 2021.

 Neil Gordon, chief executive of Subsea UK, said: “Unfortunately we have been forced to take the decision to postpone Subsea Expo.
 At the time of setting the February dates, we were confident that the worst of the global pandemic would be behind us.
 Given the current situation with COVID cases rising and restrictions being re-imposed rather than lifting, we seem to be going backwards and the ability to host a large-scale event in late February next year is becoming increasingly unlikely."

 “Postponing the event is therefore the sensible thing to do.
 We appreciate this will be disappointing for our exhibitors and sponsors but by working closely with the venue, P&J Live, and the industry we’ve been able to move the event to May 2021 when we can deliver it safely and secure maximum attendance from the UK and overseas.”

 When the subsea industry body announced the date, theme and call for papers, they had sought feedback from members and the wider industry which revealed that there was no appetite for a virtual event with exhibitors, sponsors and delegates very much in favour of a face-to-face event with the valuable networking this affords.